intel/tcf/doc/03-server-setup.rst

          # dracut -v -H --kver $(ls /home/ttbd/images/tcf-live/x86_64/lib/modules) \
                 -k /home/ttbd/images/tcf-live/x86_64/lib/modules/* \
                --kernel-image /home/ttbd/images/tcf-live/x86_64/boot/vmlinuz-* \
-               --add-drivers "r8169 virtio_net" \
+               --add-drivers "r8169 virtio_net ftdi_sio" \
                -m "nfs base network kernel-modules kernel-network-modules" \
                /home/ttbd/public_html/x86_64/initramfs-tcf-live

-       .. warning:: ``--kver`` is needed to not default to the kernel version of the system running the command.
+       .. warning:: ``--kver`` is needed to not default to the kernel version of the system running the co/mmand.
                     ``-H`` is needed to ensure a generic initrd that works with multiple machines is created.

+       needed drivers:

+       - *ftdi_sio* drivers for FTDI USB serial ports
+       - *r8169* for some Realtek network cards
+       - *virtio* for running under QEMU

+       Note if you run as non-root (not using *sudo* or *su*) *dracut* will fail to generate the initrd properly due to some bugs.

    iii.
 Make everything readable to the public::

           # chmod a+rX -R /home/ttbd/public_html